shanesturrock/bioit/docs/bamtools.md

 ## Automatic Build

-Download the `v2.4.1.tar.gz` file to be built into `/opt/bioit/bamtools/src`.

 Inside `${HOME}/bioit/apps/bamtools/SPEC` there is a script called `build`.
-This just requires the version number and will do the compile, install and create the modulefile for you.
+This just requires the version number and will download, compile, install and create the modulefile for you.
 Execute it as follows:

     ${HOME}/bioit/apps/bamtools/SPEC/build 2.4.1